 Zone picking is an order picking process in which pickers are assigned to pick items from a dedicated zone of the warehouse.
 In this process, the warehouse is divided into distinct zones or sections based on various characteristics such as item category or picking requirements.

-So for example, you may have one section for clothing while another zone is dedicated to smaller accessories.
+So for example, you may have one section for fresh produce while another zone is dedicated to frozen foods.
 Other warehouses may have zones dedicated to items that need to be picked using a forklift while another zone is set aside for items that can be handpicked.

 Regardless of how you set up these zones, each picker will only pick items from the zone that’s assigned to them.
 That means if another item from the order is located in a different zone, another picker will be assigned to pick it.